Wei-Shao-Reg/GDR/README.md

 2. Run the GDR regression by running GDR3D param.txt.
 ```

+### Contact Informaiton
+If you have any trouble installing or runing the program, you can contact Wei Shao via weishao@stanford.edu.

 ### BibTeX

 If you use this code, please cite the following paper: